WebAssembly/design/AstSemantics.md

 offset attribute's value is called the *effective address*, which is interpreted as an unsigned byte index.

-Linear memory accesses access the bytes starting at the location in the linear memory storage indexed by the effective address, and extending for the number of bytes implied by the memory type attribute of the access.
+Linear memory operations access the bytes starting at the effective address and extend for the number of bytes implied by the memory size.
 If any of the accessed bytes are beyond `memory_size`, the access is considered *out-of-bounds*.
 A module may optionally define that out-of-bounds includes small effective addresses close to `0`
 (see [discussion](https://github.com/WebAssembly/design/issues/204)).